c2997108/lastwasm/README.rst

 without special-casing input files.  ``web/lastdb.asm.js`` and ``web/lastal.asm.js`` are generated from the Emscripten LAST WASM build with Binaryen ``wasm2js`` and are loaded by the browser glue in ``web/lastdb.js`` and ``web/lastal.js``.
-The browser builds the database once, then parallelizes ``lastal`` by splitting query FASTA records across Web Workers.
-When cross-origin isolation is active those search workers run the WASM runtime;
-otherwise they use the asm.js runtime generated from the same LAST build.
+The browser builds the database once, then runs one ``lastal`` WASM instance with a shared linear memory and LAST's pthreads.
+Query records are loaded in 64 MiB batches so ``lastal -P`` can divide each batch across the pthread pool.
+Without cross-origin isolation, the browser falls back to the asm.js worker pool generated from the same LAST build.

 Open the page through a local HTTP server.
 Direct ``file://`` browsing is not supported because browsers block ES module loading from local files.
 The